Eyus/Exchange/README.md

 - Unique wallet addresses and just like real cryptocurrency exchanges, you can place limit orders and see the orders placed.

-- Thanks to three algorithms, you can adjust the price dynamically:
+- Thanks to two algorithms, you can adjust the price dynamically:
--  Calculation based on trading ratio.
--  The price requested by the users is adjusted by looking at the orders given by the users.
+-  The point where the price thoughts of buyers and sellers meet is reference.
 -  Binance is used as a reference and the received price data is integrated into the system.

+Warning:
+- You need start this system create a mining system for mint.
+Or some admins starting ico drops.
+Because this system works like real exchanges.
+If there is no supply, no trading.